 How can we design interactive technology to support the needs of older adults in learning to use smart devices for health information management?”

-We also conducted in-person and phone interviews, which lasted between 45-60 min each.
-Of our 23 interviews, 19 were individual interviews and 4 were dyadic interviews with a family member and an older adult.
-In total 27 individuals were interviewed.
+We also conducted in-person and phone interviews (n=27), which lasted between 45-60 min each.
 Completed over a 7-week period, the interviews were semi-structured and focused on participants’ experience with technologies, their motivations for adopting new technologies, and their personal health information management practices.

 Help Table instructions are concise and use simpler language because participants in our survey and interviews preferred concise, step-by-step instructions and simple one-pagers over more detailed (and complicated) instructions.